vlasakjiri/NLP-Correcting-automatic-speech-recognition-errors-using-pre-trained-language-models/README.md

-# KNN WHISPER
+# Training a language model for correcting ASR transcription errors

-This projects implements training, evaluation and dataset processing ZPJa project.
+This projects trains mBART and mT5 models to correct errors made in automatic speech recognition by an OpenAI Whisper model.

 ## Requirements
 Project uses huggingface and pytorch.
 You can install all of the requirements using